magore/hp85disk/README.md

       <verbatim>
         Building Commands
-            make install           - builds and installs all command line utilities make sdcard            - builds all sdcard images and creats default hpdisk.cfg and amigo.cfg files make release           - builds all code and copies files to the release folder make clean             - cleans all generated files make                   - builds all code
+            make install           - builds and installs all command line utilities make sdcard            - builds all sdcard images and creates default hpdisk.cfg and amigo.cfg files make release           - builds all code and copies files to the release folder make clean             - cleans all generated files make                   - builds all code